c0d3s/blog/great-leaders-make-themselves-obsolete.md

 ### **Leadership Is Just Another Layer of Abstraction**

-When writing production web applications, we don’t write assembly—we compose in modern languages.
-We don’t reinvent every low-level function (except in leetcode)—we pull in libraries with optimized solutions and focus on applying those solutions where they have an impact.
-And we can choose to forego managing our own metal when we have cloud infrastructure at our disposal.
+When writing production web applications, we don’t write in machine code or assembly -- we compose in modern languages.
+We don’t reinvent every low-level function (except perhaps in leetcode) -- we pull in libraries with optimized solutions and focus on applying those solutions where they have an impact.
+And we often choose to forego managing our own metal when we have cloud infrastructure at our disposal.

 Every layer of abstraction frees us to **focus on higher-order problems** and deliver more value.
 Leadership works the same way.